AhmedAhres/whats-on-my-plate/README.md

 # Contibution of each member
 - Ahmed Ahres: Design and creation of all the data story, packaging research question, maintaining the notebook up-to-date (in case of major changes).
-- Ali El Abridi:
+- Ali El Abridi: Design and implementation of the average nutrition score and organic label research questions (using Folium)
-- Mathias Gonçalves: Most of the data cleaning and exploration, the import/export question.
+- Mathias Gonçalves: Most of the data cleaning and exploration, the import research question.